KennedyNelson/Exclusive-fashion/README.md

 ## Objective

-- Project aims to create a Airbnb clone with using NextJS.
+- The main objective of this application is to provide an ecommerce application where people can get their hands on exclusive fashion clothing.
 - This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Description

-- I prepared a small-scale project in order to understand the NextJS that I have learned recently.
-- I use firebase for authentication, Fake Store API for product informations, stripe for payment process, firebase and firebase-admin for collecting order informations and TailwindCSS for styling.
+- Using firebase for authentication, Fake Store API for product informations, stripe for payment process, firebase and firebase-admin for collecting order informations and TailwindCSS for styling.

 ## Project Link